sthagen/odata-url-parser/README.md

 # odata-url-parser
 An experimental OData 4.01 URL parser.

-:warning: This repository is transitioning to a poly language structure and will change the name to `odata-url-parser` soon
+🔔 This repository exposes a poly language structure and thus the name is now `odata-url-parser`

 ## What is ready?